elnathanau1/CS411Project/README.md

 ### Heroku
 1. Create an account on [Heroku](https://heroku.com)
 2. Get added as a collaborator for the cs411-spotify project
+3. Get added as a superuser for the cs411-spotify project

 ### Virtual Environment
 1. Create the virtual environment (only need to be done once)